raganwald-deprecated/homoiconic/2010/02/difficult_distraction.md

 The big picture observations I make are:

 1. All of the stuff I have done has been domain-neutral syntactic meta-programming.
 None of this stuff is specific to any particular problem space, it's more of a general-purpose Ruby dialect or accent if we push the metaphor.
-2. They payback is in personal pleasure, The items I use the most have very little big bang in terms of time saved.
+2. The payback has been personal pleasure, the items I use the most have very little big bang in terms of time saved.

 Given that this is the case, I will probably limit future investment to items that speak to my soul.
 I don't want to spend a lot of time on a rewriter if it doesn't make my code more of a pleasure for me to read.
 I also want to challenge myself to do something with more of a potential payback in time saved.